nebari-dev/nebari/docs/source/dev_guide/minikube.md

 ### Manually Configure MetalLB
 *Skip this section if above python script was used*

-First we need to obtain the the Docker image ID:
+First we need to obtain the Docker image ID:
 ```shell
 $ docker ps --format "{{.Names}} {{.ID}}"
 minikube <image-id>